eldonwilliams/jstates/README.md

 In order to understand, compose or improve this library, you don't need more than to jump into the small source code and extend the functionality or create your own.

+## Note about modification
+This is a fork of the original jstates project.
+I've added a "oldState" parameter to be passed to subscribed functions because it was a feature I needed.
+I submitted a pullrequest that is pending approval, until approval is given you can use this package to get the feature.

+As soon as the pullrequest is accepted, please go use the original jstates library!

 ## Install

 ```sh